qmk/qmk_firmware/docs/features/bootmagic.md

 }
 ```

-You can define additional logic here.
-For instance, resetting the EEPROM or requiring additional keys to be pressed to trigger Bootmagic.
+You can define additional logic here, for instance, resetting the EEPROM or requiring additional keys to be pressed to trigger Bootmagic.
 Keep in mind that `bootmagic_scan` is called before a majority of features are initialized in the firmware.

 ## Addenda